Manchester Arena bombing: Legislation

 In December 2022, Martyn's Law—a venue security law named after victim Martyn Hett—was expected to be introduced, but the legislation was not put to Parliament before the 2024 general election.
 The Terrorism (Protection of Premises) Bill, known as Martyn's Law, was included in the King's speech at the 2024 State Opening of Parliament and was put before Parliament in September 2024.

 Building security and considerations

 According to the Kerslake Report, security at the arena was insufficient.
 Although bag searches were performed, they were inconsistent; Abedi entered through the City Room, which was outside of the security zone.

-Conspiracy theorist
+Harassment ruling against conspiracy theorist

 In October 2024, two survivors of the bombing won a harassment case, in the High Court, against former television producer Richard Hall, who had claimed without evidence that the attack was an elaborate hoax by British government agencies and that no one was genuinely injured.
 High Court judge Mrs Justice Steyn said, in a written ruling, that the claimants had succeeded in their harassment claim.
 She added that a separate data protection claim would be decided at a later stage.
 In November 2024, the court awarded £45,000 in damages for the harassment, £22,500 to be paid to each survivor.

+Legal proceedings

+In December 2025, Manchester Civil Courts of Justice approved civil settlements totalling nearly £20 million for 16 children who were injured in the bombing, with individual payments ranging from £2,770 to over £11 million depending on the severity of injuries.
+The damages were awarded against organisations responsible for the arena's security and operation, as well as police forces involved in the response.